JesseZhou-1/medflow/README.md

-# MedFlow: A Python Package for Simulation-Based Causal Mediation Analysis with Multiple Mediators Using Graphical Normalizing Flows
+# MedFlow: A Python Package for Simulation-Based Causal Mediation Analysis with Multiple Mediators Using causal-Graphical Normalizing Flows

 ## About MedFlow